Prem203/EventHusk/README.md

 # EventHusk - Campus Events and Facility Booking System

 This project demonstrates various MongoDB queries on a sample event management dataset for the **EventHusk** application.
 The project includes multiple JavaScript files, each executing different types of MongoDB queries, such as aggregation, complex search criteria, counting documents, and updating document fields.
+Additionally, it contains an application with routes and functionality for managing events, venues, and RSVPs.

+---

 ## Project Structure